abrahamjuliot/creepjs/README.md

 - errors: subtract `total*5.2`

 ### Crowd Blending Score [BETA]
-A secretly poisoned metric is unique in many environments
+A metric with only 1 reporter is unique

 - Metric scores decline by metric uniqueness
 - Blocked or openly poisoned metrics get the lowest score possible